California fires: 3 people burned in new blaze

 - Nearly 6,000 firefighters are battling the blazes

-Carpinteria, California (CNN)Wildfires roared across Southern California for a fifth day Friday, with new blazes prompting additional evacuations as neighborhoods went up in flames in San Diego County.
+Carpinteria, California (CNN)Wildfires roared across Southern California for a fifth day Friday, with new blazes leading to additional evacuations as neighborhoods went up in flames in San Diego County.

 Six large wildfires have scorched 141,000 acres in the state this week, Cal Fire officials said.
 At least 5,700 firefighters from several agencies are working to contain the massive walls of flames.

 The fires have forced 190,000 people out of their homes, some with nothing but their pets and a few mementos.
-The latest blaze, Lilac Fire, broke out in San Diego County, leaving three people with burn injuries, authorities said.

-Dry air and strong winds are forecast through Sunday, which may lead to dangerous fire conditions, CNN meteorologist Rachel Aissen said.
+Dry air and strong winds are forecast for the region through Sunday, which may fuel the fires, according to CNN meteorologist Rachel Aissen.

-Residents in those areas should be ready to evacuate at a moments notice.
+Residents should be ready to evacuate even if they don't live in areas immediately affected by flames, Cal Fire Division Chief Nick Schuler said Thursday night.

 "They need to prepare as if they will be impacted.
 Where are they gonna go?
 What are their escape routes?
-What is their communication to their families?
-What are they going to do with their pets and do they have their vehicles loaded to go?"
-Cal Fire Division Chief Nick Schuler said Thursday night.
+What is their communication to their families?" he said.

 Latest developments